 Rahul Gandhi has a unique advantage when it comes to modern Indian politics.
 Father, Grandmother and Great Grandfather were all elected Prime Minister in their time.
 That’s some political dynasty…perhaps only matched by that of North Korea But that’s not a democratic comparison.
-And whilst North Korean dictators have reputations for long speeches, Rahul Gandhi has one for this short speech.
+And whilst North Korean dictators have reputations for lengthy speeches, Rahul Gandhi has one for this short speech.
+Concise, perhaps.

 Rahul Gandhi, Vice-President of India’s Congress Party is very much a politician in the making at the age of 42.
 Where others of his age might be considered leaders already, it seems that he has a way to go.
 And that’s evident with his public speaking.